Welcome to the “Walking With Us” page. Here you will find some general information about our walks, which are led by our team of volunteer leaders.

 As mentioned above, in addition to the mileage, the walks are categorised in order to give the potential participant an indication of what to expect on a walk.
 The current categories and definitions are shown below.

 Strenuous – Walks over rough country with steep climbing.

 Fairly Strenuous – Some rough country and some fairly steep gradients can be expected.

 To pursue your interest please visit the Contact Us page and complete the form.
 The Membership Secretary will then send you a pack which will contain, amongst other things, the current walking programme.
 We strongly advise that, for your first walk, you attempt one with an easier category than you may think suitable for you.
 Please then contact the indicated leader of the walk to advise him/her that you are intending to join the walk and to disuss further the suitability of the walk for you.

-Please note that for all walks in the countryside you will require walking boots, a waterproof coat and trousers, a rucksack, and enough food and water for the type/length of walk that you are undertaking.
+Please note that for all walks in the countryside you will require walking boots, a waterproof coat and trousers, a rucksack, a personal first aid kit and enough food and water for the type/length of walk that you are undertaking.